Both new and seasoned business owners may come across confusing terms when it comes to credit card processing. One such term is “merchant services.”

 We’ll look into each of these three components in greater depth in this article.

 In addition to the “core” merchant services of payment processing, some processors offer additional related services.
-This includes things like merchant cash advances (an alternative to small business loans), gift card programs, and marketing tools.
+This includes things like merchant cash advances (an alternative to small business loans where you “sell” a portion of your future card payment revenue for immediate cash), gift card programs, and marketing tools.

 However, you don’t have to use those services to get a merchant account or accept credit cards.